washaweb/bootstrap-modal-transition/README.md

 ### Intro

-Bootstrap comes with a simple fade effect for modals.
-Just add bootstrap-modal-transiton to your project and it will extends modals with some more cool transitions :
+Bootstrap comes with just a simple fade transition for modals showing.
+If you like having choice, just add bootstrap-modal-transition to your project and it will extends modals with some more cool transitions :

  * zoom
  * newspaper